Designer7876/prototype/documentation.md

 Users can adjust various parameters in the functions:
 - **Grid size** for the storyboard layout.
 - **Font size and style** used for embedding text in the images.
-- **Story length** or the number of generated prompts can also be adjusted by modifying the call to Mistral.